Helping Others & Selfishness (Is It Good to Help Others?)

 “I do . . . but…”

-It simply means that you take care of your needs, desires, and wants.
+It simply means that you take care of your needs, desires, and wants, first.
 You do what you think is right for you without caring (much) what others think of you.

 That’s it.
 Nothing more, nothing less.

 A selfish person takes good care of his body, mind, and soul.
-He knows that he’s not here to fix the world, help others, or sacrifice himself so others can thrive and flourish.
-In other words, he does not suffer from Savior Syndrome.
+He knows that he’s not here to fix the world, help others, or sacrifice himself so others can thrive.
+In other words, he does not suffer from The Savior Syndrome.
 You know who a savior is, right?
 A person who tries to save others and eventually fails to save even himself.

-A selfish person knows that the only way to help others (without even doing it) is to be joyful.
-He knows that he cannot inspire others to do the same unless he enjoys his own life first.
+An individual with a healthy sense of self knows that the only way to help others (without even doing it) is to be joyful.
+He knows that he cannot give joy to anyone unless he enjoys his own life first.
 He realizes that the only way to lead people is to “lead by example.”
-And by the way…

-Helping others is not your job.
-If some “help” happens on its own, it’s all well and good.
-And if no such thing happens, well, that’s good too.
-Because you’re not responsible for other people’s actions, anyway.
+If some “help” happens on its own, good.
+But if no such thing happens, that’s good too.
+You cannot take responsibility for other people’s actions, anyway.

 To put it in the words of Abraham Hicks: